devcspark/devcspark/README.md

 ## Hello!!!
 - 👋 Hi, I’m @devcspark
 - 👀 I’m interested in iOS develop.
-- 🌱 I’m currently learning kotlin for android, and java string boot.
+- 🌱 I’m currently learning kotlin for android, and Flutter!
 - 📫 If you need to contact me, please send an email to devcspark@gmail.com.

 Thank you.